Eastside Arts Initiative Grant Application

 - School-based or governmental organizations (different than use of site for access to free community arts programming)

 - General fund operations or office equipment

-- Earned income, in-kind donations or general funds from operations or do not qualify for matching funds program
+- Earned income, in-kind donations or general funds from operations do not qualify for matching funds

 Applicants are required to submit a Letter of Intent (LOI) through the EAI’s online application process.
-On the basis of the LOI, the EAI will determine which applicants will be invited to continue with the application process.
-LOI application must include IRS Determination Letter.
+Approved applicants will be invited to continue with the application process.